GA-SF-ADI/adi-2-resources/week-8-services/40-friday-job-scheduler/lessons/job-scheduler-lesson/Readme.md

 - **Automated checking** - The system only runs your data transfer when the device has network connectivity or is plugged in, etc.
 - **Improved battery performance** - Allows you to centralize all of your app's data transfer tasks in one place, so that they all run at the same time.
 Your data transfer is also scheduled in conjunction with data transfers from other apps.
 These factors reduce the number of times the system has to switch on the network, which reduces battery usage.

-> Check: Predict, with a partner, the three ways you can sync your device with data.

 There are two steps to properly using the `JobScheduler`.
 The first is creating a `JobInfo` object which gives you the specification of the job.
 The second is creating your `JobService`, which is a `Service` where the actually execution of the job will be run.